-Changing country of residence
+Changing principal country of residence

-It is important that you contact our Helpline and notify your Group Scheme Manager to let us know when you change your principal country of residence.
+It is important to let us know when you change your principal country of residence.
 This may affect your cover, the availability of the services included in your plan or your premium, even if you are moving to an area within your network, as your existing plan may not be valid there.
 Cover in some countries is subject to local health insurance restrictions, particularly for residents of that country.
 It is your responsibility to ensure that your health cover is legally appropriate.
 If you are not sure, please get independent legal advice, as we may no longer be able to cover you.
 The cover we provide is not a substitute for local compulsory health insurance.